GeorgeeeLiu/Reach/README.md

 # reach

-A media lets you reach others!
+A social media that allows us reach each other!

 ## Getting Started